 1. Customer Service

 Customer service, data collection, and engaging in an intelligent interaction between consumers and a program has never been this easy.
 ChatBots are being used by companies in their websites via live chats and on social media where you can easily click the concerns you have at hand and a chatbot will provide you with the answers in the least possible time.

-An example of this is Mobile Monkey, a Facebook Messenger marketing app that uses an AI chatbot and automation features.
+An example of this is Mobile Monkey, a Facebook Messenger marketing app that uses an AI chatbot and robotic process automation features.
 Their user-friendly chatbot software can assist with list building, drip campaigns, chat blasts, Facebook ads, and various customer service functions.
 Their software interface lets you customize your chatbot without the need for coding skills or programmers.

 Online shopping just became more fun.
 Upon searching for a particular product, the algorithm of your favorite shopping site automatically offers you the product you are looking for a similar product you may want to consider.
 Its algorithm maps the keywords, imagery, and other information to provide you the best possible options.

 Scheduled emails, meeting schedulers, and project management applications are among the tools that make an employee’s life easier.
 It offers time-saving convenience and allows employees to focus on more productive and creative tasks rather than spending time on mundane tasks.

 From the most simple task of finding specialists, laboratories, specialty clinics within your location and up to the most sensitive robotic intervention on the most delicate surgeries, AI has played an important role in the field of healthcare.
 More doctors believe that in the coming years, AI will enable real-time discussion and information sharing that will prevent medical malpractices and misdiagnosis.